Kharzette/GrogLibs/QuarkAddOn/ReadMe.txt

 quake2 entities with a few fixes to flag values.
 It is mostly empty.

 GrogLibsTextures is a game specific list of textures.
 To get this to work, you'll need to aim quark's game directory at your Content/Textures folder.
+The tricksy bit with this is that quark tries to be smart and look for an exe in the folder.
+So just make a quake2.exe out of an empty text file or something and put it in the textures folder to make quark happy.

 UserData GrogLibs contains the default cube and light.
 No need to mess with it really.